Europe and Britain | Travel Tips & News

 And, it is this love of storytelling that has fuelled the wanderlust of the Portuguese.
 The country may be small compared to its European neighbours, but what it lacks in size it more than makes up for in sheer tenacity, hard work and a sense of adventure.

-It’s little wonder then, that this Iberian nation is home to an impressive array of noteworthy historic achievements and some modern-day surprises.
-So, here are just a few of our favourite fun facts about Portugal you would never have guessed:
+It’s little wonder then, that this Iberian nation is home to an impressive array of noteworthy historic achievements and some modern-day surprises – see it for yourself and secure some incredible tour savings on our Last Minute Deals.
+Without further ado, here are 20 fun facts about Portugal you would never have guessed:

 Portugal is the oldest country in Europe